 You’ll be introduced to the different tools needed to create a variety of hands, such as: (edged-pen) Foundational, Italic, and Gothic/Blackletter, as well as Copperplate (pointed pen), and the Ruling/Folded Pen.
 Samples of these hands (called “examplars”) will be given in your handouts.

-General techniques common to learning calligraphy will be covered, such as: grouping letters into families, reading the stroke sequence in an exemplar, the importance of pen width and pen angles, using guide sheets, recommended inks, plus mixing gouache, and more.
+General techniques common to learning calligraphy will be covered, such as: grouping letters into families, reading the stroke sequence in an exemplar, pen width and pen angles, using guide sheets, recommended inks, plus mixing gouache, and more.

 We hope Calligraphy 101 will be a valuable introduction to calligraphy that will help you make the most of our regular programs and give you the confidence to sign up for one of our calligraphy classes.
 It will also help if you plan to self-study using online training or books/DVDs from our extensive lending library.

 Materials list: Please bring whatever calligraphy tools, paper and ink you already own.
-A recommended list will be supplied to students in advance.
 Unusual tools (such as ruling pens) will be on hand for you to try.
-Students also receive a supply list for nibs, ink and paper with links to local and online calligraphy supply stores prior to the class.
+Students will receive a supply list for nibs, ink and paper with links to local and online calligraphy supply stores prior to the class.

-Allow a few weeks for your Welcome packet to arrive, which includes a $10 coupon which can be applied to any Escribiente class.
-Please do email Trish to hold your spot while you wait.
+Allow a few weeks for your Welcome packet to arrive, which includes a $10 coupon which can be applied to any Escribiente class, including this one!

 Making Monoline Magic – Finding Secrets